agentevolution/wp-listings/readme.txt

 = 1.0.5 =
 * Updated class output for listing status overlay to remove spaces and replace with hyphens
 * Remove unused Categories column from admin page
+* Remove faulty responsive video CSS.
+Use fitvids.js instead for videos on single listings

 = 1.0.4 =
 * Add HTML classes for CSS layout compatibility with a number of various themes